Skip to Main Content

 PALL Procedure

 After your bone marrow is processed and concentrated, you will be set up for the PALL procedure.
-Your will set up similar to the bone marrow aspiration with monitors, cleaning and sterile drape but placed on your back for this procedure.
-More than likely your doctor will recommend IV sedation for this procedure, as it essential to keep you still and relaxed for safety.
+You will set up similar to the bone marrow aspiration with monitors, cleaning, and a sterile drape but placed on your back for this procedure.
+More than likely your doctor will recommend IV sedation for this procedure, as it is essential to keep you still and relaxed for safety.

 After-Procedure Care